dblstallion/s3eAndroidController/README.md

 6. Rebuild the Quick binaries by running the scripts (build_quick_prebuilt.bat etc.)

+### Use the wrapper in your project

+1. Add s3eAndroidController to the subprojects block of you app's mkb as well.
+   This makes the required libraries get bundled in the package.

+2. Add android-custom-activity='com.s3eAndroidController.s3eAndroidControllerActivity'
+   to the deployments block of your app's mkb.

-7. If updating an existing project, you'll likely need to delete the project's 'build_temp' folder.
+2. If updating an existing project, you'll likely need to delete the project's 'build_temp' folder.
 This is so that the Hub will regenerate all the necessary deployment scripts and include the new extension.